vinayakarannil/Image-classifer-using-tensorflow/README.md

    url of dataset : http://research.us-east-1.s3.amazonaws.com/public/sushi_or_sandwich_photos.zip

-2. Download pre-trained Resnet-V1 model from the below url, extract and keep the model in /ckpt directory
+2. Download pre-trained Resnet-V1 model from the below url, extract and keep the model in /ckpt directory(create ckpt directory if not available)

     http://download.tensorflow.org/models/resnet_v1_152_2016_08_28.tar.gz
 3. Run the download_and_convert_data.py script which will convert the datset into tfrecord format.
 After running the script, you will see tfrecord file created inside dataset_casestudy directory and a file label.txt containing label mappings.